dellis2cs/HousePricePredictor/README.md

 # House Price Predictor

-This project uses a dataset of different information that goes into the selling price of a house.
-I trained an ai model using scikit-learn with lasso regression
+In this project, I used a dataset containing various features related to house characteristics to predict the selling price of a house.
+By applying Lasso Regression with scikit-learn, I developed a predictive model that helps identify which features most impact house prices while reducing the influence of less relevant factors.
+Lasso is particularly effective here as it not only fits a linear model but also applies regularization, which can shrink coefficients for less impactful features toward zero, enhancing model simplicity and interpretability.
+This model can be deployed to estimate house prices based on inputs like area, number of bedrooms, presence of a basement, and more.

 ## Table of Contents
 - [Technologies Used](#technologies-used)